 These tricks of the trade will help you achieve success quicker as a Logo designer.

 We have already determined that Design is one of the highest paying freelance jobs, you must be now wondering what kind of money are you looking at, and what kind of payment models exist in this sub-sector of freelancing.

-Usually freelance portals offer different kinds of payment models.
+Usually, freelance portals offer different kinds of payment models.
 In the fixed-price model, the price is usually pre-determined.
 The hourly model is the most popular and employers usually pay a predetermined sum per hour.
 Finally, in the project-budget based model, you often need to auction for such projects.
-Usually a fixed price model may range from $20- 200 and upwards, while you have to pitch for hourly projects, and budget payments, which usually range from $5-35 an hour.
-Freelance Logo Designer usually pocket $21 an hour.
+Usually, a fixed price model may range from $20- 200 and upwards, while you have to pitch for hourly projects, and budget payments, which usually range from $5-35 an hour.
+Freelance Logo Designer usually pockets $21 an hour.